shanupam29/gamerecommendation/README.md

    http://localhost:8080//customers/11113/games/recommendations?count=5

+   - API Details.
+   Mainly there are 2 endpoints on this application.
+Details as below:
+    1. To retrieve games for a given customer -  CustomerController.fetchGamesById().
+         - GET /customers/{id}/games/recommendations
+    2. To upload games for one or more customers using csv file. - CustomerController.uploadGamesRecommendationFile()
+         - POST /customers/upload-customers

 #### Installing with Docker

    The Docker setup for the app, is managed by maven and docker-compose.
 Make sure the docker machine is running on the local machine to ensure the daemon is up.